The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Abstract

 \section{Abstract}

 Very long baseline radio interferometry (VLBI) with ground-based observatories is limited by the size of Earth, the geographic distribution of antennas, and the transparency of the atmosphere.
+In this whitepaper, we present the tentative design for a space-to-space VLBI program composed of two missions: \textsc{Mimosa}, a pathfinder, and \textsc{Capella}, a science-grade VLBI observatory.

+\textsc{Mimosa} is a two-element space-to-space radio interferometer composed of two small ($\lesssim$250~kg) satellites on co-planar polar circular low Earth orbits.
+Using single-band, single-circular polarization heterodyne HEMT receivers operating at frequencies around 100~GHz, the interferometer is able to achieve a near-perfect visibility plane coverage and an angular resolution of approximately $35~\mu$as along lines of sight approximately perpendicular to the orbit plane.
+With an effective collecting area of 0.6~m$^2$ and an instantaneous bandwidth of 4~GHz, one finds a $1\sigma$ total point source sensitivity as good as about 5~mJy (for an on-source time of 250,000 seconds).
+Making realistic assumptions, the science payload of each satellite has a mass of about 100~kg and consumes about 300~W of power.

-In this whitepaper, we present \textsc{Capella}, a tentative design of a space-only VLBI system.
-Using four small ($\leq$500~kg) satellites in two orthogonal polar low-Earth orbit planes, and single-band heterodyne receivers operating at frequencies around 690~GHz, the interferometer is able to achieve angular resolutions of approximately $7~\mu$as.
+\textsc{Capella} comprises four small ($\lesssim$500~kg) satellites in two orthogonal polar low-Earth orbit planes.
+With single-band heterodyne receivers operating at frequencies around 690~GHz, the interferometer is able to achieve angular resolutions of approximately $7~\mu$as.
 Within a total observing time of three days, a near-complete \emph{uv} plane coverage can be reached.
-Given the instantaneous bandwidth of 1024~MHz, one finds a $1\sigma$ total point source sensitivity as good as about 2.7~mJy (for an on-source time of 250,000 seconds).
-The required downlink data rates of $\gtrsim$10~Gbps can be reached through near-infrared laser communication; depending on the actual downlink speed, one or multiple ground communication stations are necessary.
-All key components required for \textsc{Capella} -- radio telescope, receiver, sampler, recorder, atomic frequency standard, positioning system, data downlink, and pointing control system -- are already available, some of them off-the-shelf; the science payload of each satellite has a mass of about 230~kg and consumes about 550~W of power.
-The data from the telescopes can be correlated on the ground using dedicated versions of existing Fourier transform (FX) software correlators; in addition to the steps required by VLBI data correlation and calibration in general, dedicated routines will be needed to handle the effects of orbital motion, including relativistic corrections.
-With the specifications assumed in this whitepaper, \textsc{Capella} will be able to address a range of science cases, including: photon rings around supermassive black holes; the acceleration and collimation zones of plasma jets emitted from the vicinity of supermassive black holes; the chemical composition of accretion flows into active galactic nuclei through observations of molecular absorption lines; mapping supermassive binary black holes; the magnetic activity of stars; and nova eruptions of symbiotic binary stars -- and, like any substantially new observing technique, has the potential for unexpected discoveries.
+Given the instantaneous bandwidth of 4~GHz, one finds a $1\sigma$ total point source sensitivity as good as about 1.4~mJy (for an on-source time of 250,000 seconds).
+We expect the science payload of each satellite to have a mass of about 190~kg and to consume about 380~W of power.